LoadRunner – Introduction

 • A controller has a single point of control over all the Vusers.

 • Easy correlation method (to handle the dynamic values coming from the server).
-Also, intelligent auto-correlation feature
+Also, an intelligent auto-correlation feature

 • Supports mobile and cloud performance testing